pallets/click/docs/quickstart.rst

 .. _switching-to-setuptools:

-Switching to Setuptools
+Using Setuptools
 -----------------------

 In the code you wrote so far there is a block at the end of the file which looks like this: ``if __name__ == '__main__':``.
-This is traditionally how a standalone Python file looks like.
+This is traditionally what a standalone Python script looks like.
 With Click you can continue doing that, but there are better ways through setuptools.

-There are two main (and many more) reasons for this:

-The first one is that setuptools automatically generates executable wrappers for Windows so your command line utilities work on Windows too.

-The second reason is that setuptools scripts work with virtualenv on Unix without the virtualenv having to be activated.
-This is a very useful concept which allows you to bundle your scripts with all requirements into a virtualenv.

-Click is perfectly equipped to work with that and in fact the rest of the documentation will assume that you are writing applications through setuptools.

-I strongly recommend to have a look at the :ref:`setuptools-integration` chapter before reading the rest as the examples assume that you will be using setuptools.
+It is highly recommended to look at :ref:`setuptools-integration`.
+The rest of the documentation assumes you using setuptools.

 Examples
 -----------------------